 A gastric bypass reversal is a type of surgery that focuses on returning the stomach and intestines of the patient to their original placement.
-It is possible to reverse certain procedures than others because of the specifics of each bariatric surgery.
-However, a reversal comes with a higher risk of complications that could cause life-threatening conditions.
+It is possible to reverse certain procedures versus others depending on the specifics of each bariatric surgery.
+However, a reversal comes with a higher risk of complications that can cause life-threatening conditions.
 It is important to keep in mind that weight gain and other complications associated with obesity are likely to occur after reversal.

 Other surgical procedures are considered non-reversible especially if there is a certain part of the stomach that was carved out during the surgery.
 Bariatric surgical procedures that use a device such as a band or intragastric balloon may have lower risks of reversal compared to surgeries that re-routed the digestive system or carved out a section of the stomach.

 The question of whether gastric bypass can be revered or not really depends on the type of gastric bypass performed.
 We’ll review a few reversible and non-reversible gastric bypass procedures below:

 - Gastric Bypass

 Roux-en-Y Gastric bypass surgery is the most common type of bariatric procedure that is conducted in two phases.
 The initial phase involves creating a small pouch while the second phase focuses on connecting the pouch to the small intestine.
 Gastric bypass is possibly reversible but requires a lot of complex surgery that can be difficult to perform.
 It is sometimes considered non-reversible because it reduces the size of the stomach, rearranges the digestive system, and causes many alterations in gut hormones.